RmigD/piframe/README.md

 Enjoy the photos in your digital frame.
 They might take a few seconds to load..

 ## Setting it up after a reboot
-This can be optimized.
-One of the improvements to be done is to integrate the mount command within fstab, but I still haven't managed to do it.
+If you reboot the RPi you will need to run a few commands. *This can be optimized!* One of the improvements to be done is to integrate the mount command within fstab, but I still haven't managed to do it.
 Another improvement is to turn put these into a bash file and execute at boot time.

 > sudo mount -t cifs -o credentials=/home/pi/.nascreds,vers=2.0,uid=pi //192.168.1.27/others/piframe /mnt/fotosnas
 >